AI Release Engineering

 AI behavior degrades in ways that traditional software doesn't.
 Your rollback mechanism needs to be faster than human reaction time — not tied to deployment pipelines.
 FeatureOps treats rollback as lifecycle management, not as an emergency exception.

 “A 15-minute deployment rollback means 15 minutes of continued bad AI outputs reaching users.
-A one-second flag toggle means the incident is contained before the first alert fires.”
+A one-second flag toggle can contain the incident before a full escalation cycle begins.”

 Why Deployment Rollback Is Too Slow for AI